 The Keck Geology Consortium is focused on enriching undergraduate education through development of high-quality research experience.

-As an independent organization, presently housed at Pamona College in Claremont, California, the consortium establishes its program priorities based on the educational philosophies of the 18 member colleges: dedication to excellence in undergraduate education, offering students comprehensive and rigorous educational opportunities that promote intellectual growth, integrity, responsibility, and a sense of both individuality and membership in community.
+Oberlin is a member of the Keck Geology Consortium, a pioneer in undergraduate scientific research.
+The consortium is composed of 18 member colleges dedicated to excellence in undergraduate education, offering students comprehensive and rigorous educational opportunities that promote intellectual growth, integrity, responsibility, and a sense of both individuality and membership in community.

 The consortium has been a fundamental component of the undergraduate research landscape for 25 years, supporting about 1,200 students from more than 80 schools across the nation.

 "Keck" has a tangible meaning in the geoscience community: talented students gaining field experience supported by dedicated master teachers.
-Oberlin’s membership in the consortium entitles at least two Oberlin students a year the opportunity to participate in Keck-sponosred summer research.
+Oberlin’s membership in the consortium entitles two Oberlin students a year the opportunity to participate in Keck-sponsored summer research.

 2012 F. Zeb Page & Emily Walsh (Cornell College):